giahuyng98/computer-graphics/README.md

 ## Using
 You can [**download application here**](https://github.com/giahuyng98/computer-graphics/releases/download/v1.1/Computer-graphics-winx64.zip)
-(double click on CG2.exe to run it) or build it yourself
+(unzip & double click on CG2.exe to run it) or build it yourself

 ## Building
 #### Requirements:
-QT 5.12
+QT 5.12,
-QT Creator
+QT Creator,
-MinGW
+MinGW or whatever C++ compiler you have

 Once you successful install Qt, clone this repository, open file CG2.pro with QT creator -> build.
 Enjoy!